-We drove to the Missouri Ozarks to pick them up after they visited with their other grandparents.
+In 2013 we drove to the Missouri Ozarks to get these three after they visited with their other grandparents.
 We got to hang with them for a while before their mom (our daughter) came to take them home.
-2013 summer adventures.
+Fun summer adventures.

 It was also cool to go back to the area we left as brand new empty nesters.
 We literally started our life together over again when we left there 17 years ago – coming back home to live in the Kansas City metro.